OakAces/acechat-electron/protocol.md

 ```
 \protocol001<message>\001
 ```
-and is displayed in the channel is displayed in the form of a party.
+and is displayed in the channel in the form of a party.
 That is, each letter is a random color.